samdsmx/website/src/docs/get-started/flutter-for/declarative.md

 b.add(c3)
 ```

-You may also need to replicate this configuration in the constructor of
+You might also need to replicate this configuration in the constructor of
-ViewB since the source of truth for the UI may outlive instance `b` itself.
+ViewB since the source of truth for the UI might outlive instance `b` itself.

 In the declarative style, view configurations (such as Flutter’s Widgets)
 are immutable and are only lightweight "blueprints".
 To change the UI,
-a Widget triggers a rebuild on itself (most commonly by calling `setState()`
+a widget triggers a rebuild on itself (most commonly by calling `setState()`
 on StatefulWidgets in Flutter) and constructs a new Widget subtree.

 <!-- skip -->